U.S. Taxpayers Have Spent More Than $80 Billion on Dreamers

 So how much have DACA recipients collected in welfare and other benefits paid for by U.S. taxpayers?
 Likely more than $100 billion in benefits, including K-12 education, school lunches and actual welfare (WIC, food stamps, Medicaid, etc.).

 But as government numbers are not available, it is almost impossible to know exactly how much illegal immigrants who now have DACA have benefited from being in the U.S. illegally.

 "They should be looking at it, but they're not," said Jessica Vaughan of the Center for Immigration Studies, referring to the federal government.

-An email query to U.S. Citizenship and Immigration Services for information about government expenditures on DACA recipients was not answered on Monday.
+An email query to USCIS for information about government expenditures on DACA recipients was not answered on Monday.